fossxo/fossxo-gdd/source/technical-design/components-resources-entities.rst

 In addition to environments, there are a other notable resources used by the game.

-The game resource provides access to the underlying tic-tac-toe game logic and the last time a move was done on the game.
+The :index:`game resource` provides access to the underlying tic-tac-toe game logic and the last time a move was done on the game.
 Helper methods are provided to make tasks such as seeing if it is a given player's turn.
 The game resource is shown in :numref:`uml-game-resource`.

 ..  _uml-game-resource:
 ..  uml::